jknapka/DrosophilaGRN/README.md

 selecting data columns of interest using a regular expression that can be customized for any dataset.

+There is no real data for analysis in this repository, because the data I analyzed had not been published at the time I was doing this work.
+To be useful, you will need to create a ./data directory and put some things there.

+Some of this code assumes that the "real" data lives in a table called ./data/Table-S1.csv.
+Most things can take an argument to specify the table to process, however.

+You need a file called ./data/interactions-present-in-data.txt, which is really a comma-separated file with two fields per line.
+Each line names two genes that interact.

+The code for converting gene IDs to names in r/gen_util.r depends on some data that is not present here.
+It probably isn't really necessary and references to the gname() function should be removed.

 You will need to build a recent version of GLN (executable name glnsp) and place glnsp in ./bin/